Al-Haqbani/z/README.md

 EmploLeaksGuardian is a lightweight Python tool that scans multiple platforms for leaked API keys or secrets.
 It demonstrates a pluggable architecture and includes basic implementations for GitHub, DockerHub, HuggingFace, NPM, PyPI, Reddit and Pastebin.

+The tool ships with a list of over 200 regex patterns derived from the public database at [secrets.ninja](https://secrets.ninja/).
+These patterns cover a wide variety of API keys and tokens to improve detection accuracy.

 ## Usage

 ```